kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Towards the end of this chapter, you'll also fix another issue with the use of layout guides and layout anchors.

-For a teaser, here's the finished version of the app :
+For a teaser, here's the finished version of the app:

 ![height=41%](images/01-full-app_2318x1344.png)